 - Rating: Fair

 - Conditions: Boaters are having the most success in the early- to mid-morning hours.
-They are trolling at depths of around 20 feet.
-Shoreline anglers should use PowerBait or Jake's spinners.
+Try trolling with PowerBait at depths of around 20 feet, especially near Rainbow Bay.
+During recent gillnet surveys, DWR biologists pulled a 16-pound brown trout from the nets.
+There are some good-sized fish in the reservoir!
 The main ramp at Deer Creek is currently open, but the island ramp will remain closed until further notice.
-The Charleston dirt ramp has been permanently closed.
+The Charleston boat ramp is open to non-motorized vessels only.
 There are currently 20 yellow-tagged fish in the reservoir.
 If you catch one of these fish, measure it to the millimeter, and email the information to firstname.lastname@example.org.
-Please keep in mind that quagga mussel veligers have been confirmed in a water sample taken from Deer Creek Reservoir.
+Please keep in mind that juvenile quagga mussels have been confirmed in a water sample taken from Deer Creek Reservoir.
 As such, all watercraft exiting Deer Creek are legally required to decontaminate.
 Call the state park at 435-654-0171 to check on current conditions or visit Deer Creek on Facebook, Twitter or Instagram to see the latest updates.
-The reservoir is currently 90 percent full, and the water temperature is in the low 50s.
+The reservoir is currently 93 percent full, and the water temperature is in the low 50s.

 - Location: Southwest corner of Heber Valley

 - Directions: Ten miles south of Heber City on Highway 189

 - Size: 2,960 acres

 - Likely catch: Largemouth Bass, Rainbow Trout, Smallmouth Bass, Walleye

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: State Park, ADA camping, ADA trails, RV hookups, food service and showers